valentinoli/ada-2019-project-adagio/docs/index.md

 ---

 ## Introduction
-As is slowly becoming a widely-known fact, the meat and animal product industry is significantly more carbon-intensive than plant-based foods.
-The amount of CO2 produced per kg (or even kcal) of meat/animal product is much higher than the amount of CO2 for the same mass/energy equivalent of plants, e.g., fruits, vegetables, legumes (Center for Sustainable Systems, 2018).
+As is slowly becoming a widely-known fact, the meat and animal product industry is [significantly more carbon-intensive](http://css.umich.edu/factsheets/carbon-footprint-factsheet) than plant-based foods.
+The amount of CO2 produced per kg (or even kcal) of meat or animal product is much higher than the amount of CO2 for the equivalent mass of plants, e.g., fruits, vegetables, legumes.
 One might think, then, that the best way to reduce one's "carbon foodprint" (carbon footprint due to food production) is to take on a vegetarian or vegan diet.

 What is intriguing is that this may not be the answer in all cases.
 Based on where food is sourced, what time of year it is grown, and how it is produced, the carbon emissions can change drastically.
 A hot house tomato grown out of season can produce less carbon than pasture-fed goat meat, for example.